 Why concealed carry for runners is a challenge

-When you’re running you’re likely wearing lightweight workout clothing that aren’t meant to support a lot of weight.
+When you’re running you’re likely wearing lightweight workout clothing that isn’t meant to support a lot of weight.
 They are designed to make exercising more comfortable but not to carry a lot of weight.
 In the concealed carry world people are often guilty of overemphasizing the gun but in this case, your gun choice is very important.

 How to choose a concealed carry gun for running?